Kefuri/MakersPostBox/README.md

 $ rail db:create
 ```

-4. To poplulate the databases with the appropriate tables, run the following migrations:
+4. To poplulate the databases with the appropriate tables, run the following migrations and seeds to add in premade gift packages:
 ```
 $ rails db:migrate
+$ rails db:seed
 ```

 5. Run the app on a local server: